Spherical subcategories in algebraic geometry: Twist functors

 $F$ is called \emph{$d$-spherelike} if it satisfies \Sph{d}.
 Is it called \emph{$d$-spherical} if it satisfies both \Sph{d} and \CY{d}.
 The number $d$ may be dropped when it is clear from the context or not relevant.
 We say that $F$ is \emph{properly spherelike} if it is spherelike but not spherical.

 Non-positive numbers $d$ are allowed.
 Often, the case $d=0$ needs special attention.
 For example, given a $d$-spherical object $F$ with $d\neq0$ it is obvious that the Serre dual of an isomorphism $\Hom(F,F)\isom\kk$ is a non-trivial extension $F\to F[d]$ which can simplify arguments.
 Because most emphasis is on positive $d$, in the main text we will state general results (including $d=0$) but will defer the proofs for $d=0$ to the Appendix.
+We want to note that for $d=0$, our definition is slightly broader than the one in \cite{Seidel-Thomas}.
+There they also ask for $\End^\bullet(F) \cong \kk[x]/x^2$, e.g.\ they exclude decomposable objects; see also the Appendix.